-ISO 80000-4 was prepared by Technical Committee ISO/TC 12, Quantities, units, symbols, conversion factors, in collaboration with IEC/TC 25, Quantities and units, and their letter symbols.
+ISO 80000-5 was prepared by Technical Committee ISO/TC 12, Quantities, units, symbols, conversion factors, in collaboration with IEC/TC 25, Quantities and units, and their letter symbols.

-This first edition cancels and replaces the second edition of ISO 31-3:1992.
+This first edition cancels and replaces the second edition of ISO 31-4:1992 and ISO 31-4:1992/Amd.1:1998.
 The major technical changes from the previous standards are the following:

-- the presentation of numerical statements has been changed; - the normative references have been changed; - quantities from analytical mechanics have been added to the list of quantities.
+- the presentation of numerical statements has been changed; - the normative references have been changed; - some quantities concerning moisture have been added at the end of the list of quantities.